Hamdi Harbaoui

-Hamdi Harbaoui (حمدي الحرباوي; born 5 January 1985) is a Tunisian footballer who plays as a striker.
+Hamdi Harbaoui (حمدي الحرباوي; born 5 January 1985) is a Tunisian professional footballer who plays as a forward.

 Club career

 Harbaoui started his career in his home country with Espérance Tunis.

 In the winter transfer window in season 2007–08, Harbaoui joined Belgian side Mouscron, who loaned him to Visé.
 After two successful seasons with Visé he was signed by OH Leuven, who were at that time playing in the Belgian Second Division.
 At OH Leuven, he immediately became a key player, scoring 25 goals during the 2010–11 season and thereby became the second division top scorer.
 Having helped OH Leuven to promotion to the Belgian Pro League, he signed with Lokeren.

 With Lokeren, he won the 2011–12 Belgian Cup, scoring the only goal in the cup final.
 In the 2013–14 season, still with Lokeren, he won the Belgian Cup again and also became the season's top scorer in the league with 22 goals in 33 games.